jtarrio/pascual/manual/chapter2.md

   writeln('Has improved: ', Improved)
 end.
 ```

-This example shows that you can compare two values from the same enumerated type, just like you can compare two numbers or two strings.

 You can also iterate through the values in an enumerated type, as in this example: